I have acute sinusitis, and my doctor doesn't think I need antibiotics. Are there nonprescription medications that can help relieve symptoms?

 - Decongestants.
 These work by narrowing blood vessels to help reduce inflammation and swelling that cause sinus congestion.
 Such OTC medications (Sudafed, others) are available in liquids, tablets and nasal sprays.

-- Pain relievers.
-Pain caused by pressure buildup in the sinus cavities may be relieved by aspirin, acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+Pain relievers.
+Pain caused by pressure buildup in the sinus cavities may be relieved with acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

 Always use OTC products as directed.
-If your child becomes infected, check with his or her doctor to find out what's safe.
+When in doubt, check with your doctor to find out what's safe.